Prague, a city of 1.3 million people, is spread out into 10 sprawling districts that fan clockwise around a historic core.

 Prague has an extensive network of buses, though most lines serve outlying districts and are of little interest to visitors.
 There are two exceptions: Bus 119 runs from Prague Airport to the Nádraží Veleslavín metro station.
 Bus 112 links the Nádraží Holešovice metro station to Prague Zoo.

-Prepare to do a lot of walking and pack comfortable shoes.
+Pack comfortable shoes and prepare to do a lot of walking in Prague.
 Much of the center, including most of Staré Město (Old Town) and Malá Strana, is closed to vehicular traffic, so traveling by foot is often the only option for getting around.

-The public transit authority operates several commuter ferries that cross the Vltava at regular intervals along the banks.
+The public transit authority operates several commuter ferries that cross the Vltava at regular intervals.
 Ferries are both convenient and highly scenic.
-Some run all-year, while others only from April to October.
+Some run all year, while others only from April to October.

 Tips for taking the ferry: A pretty, year-round ferry connects the eastern bank of the river, south of the Old Town at Výtoň (trams 3, 7, 17) to the Císařská louka stop in Smíchov on the western side.